Table of Contents

 Women who take ACE inhibitors should not become pregnant while on this type of drug.
 ACE inhibitors can be dangerous to both mother and baby during pregnancy.
 If you think you are pregnant while you are on ACE inhibitors, talk to your doctor because you may be at risk of severe kidney failure, hyperkalemia (excess potassium), and fetal death.
 Side effects not exclusive to women include skin rashes, dry coughs, loss of taste, and possible kidney damage.

 Angiotensin II receptor blockers (ARBs) like Cozaar (losartan) and Diovan (valsartan) are similar to ACE inhibitors in that they also reduce blood pressure by keeping blood vessels open.
-ARBs do not let your blood vessels narrow by blocking the receptors of angiotensin.
+ARBs do not let your blood vessels narrow by blocking the receptors of angiotensin II.
 This class of HBP medication may cause dizziness.
 Like ACE inhibitors, you should not take ARBs during pregnancy because it increases the risk of injury or death to the fetus.

 Alpha-2 receptor agonists have infrequent side effects for pregnant women.
 This antihypertensive is commonly the first to be considered if you are pregnant.
 Alpha-2 receptor agonists work by decreasing the activity of the part of your involuntary nervous system that produces adrenaline.
 Some people may experience drowsiness or dizziness when taking this class of drugs.